orionguiffreda/prime-photometry/docs/Master_Instructions.md

 - _-FF_ includes a flat-fielding step.
 Currently, this extra step happens after the initial astrometry.
 The ramp images (w/ astrometry) are divided by an appropriate master flat.
 These master flats are stored in their own subdirectory called _mflats_, and are called by a function in _settings.py_ by their filter and chip number.
 Currently, this only grabs the appropriate flats that have already been created.
 These master flats were created using _gen_flat.py_.
 In the future, I hope to have an addition which will read the night's log, determine if flats have been taken for the same filter as the images you're processing, then generate a new flat before processing.
 This will combat any temperature adjustments (causing thermal noise) made between when I made these master flats and future observations.

+- _-filter_ is an argument that must be included with the flat-fielding step.
+This is simply the letter corresponding to the filter of the images you're processing, ex.
+"J".

+A sample argument utilizing flat-fielding would look like:

+	python ./master.py -FF -parent ../../J_Band/ -chip 1 -filter J -sigma 4

 ## How Master.py Works